KiraYamato94/LasMonjas/README.md

 <details>
   <summary>Click to show</summary>

+**Version 3.0.1 (27th October 2022)**

+- Fixed an issue with Captain's special ability that was preventing him to vote on next meetings after using his ability

 **Version 3.0.0 (27th October 2022)**
 - 2 New impostors: Plumber and Librarian.
 - 3 New Rebels: Yandere, Stranded and Monja.